UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-09-30-compe-club-weekly.md

 +++
 <!--StartFragment-->

-It's the fifth week of school and midterm season started!
-Make sure to catch up all of you lectures before the exam and hop you guys all best of luck!!!
-If you have extra time and wish to spend productively check out these events coming up soon!
+It's the fifth week of school and midterm season has started.
+Make sure to catch up on all of your lectures before the exam and we wish you all the best of luck!
+If you have extra time and wish to spend it productively, check out these events coming up soon.

 <!--EndFragment-->